 Barcelona Pompeu Fabra students pay regular College tuition each quarter plus a nonrefundable study abroad administrative fee (autumn quarter only).
 (They are not charged the student life fee.)
 The tuition is paid quarterly in conformity with the home campus payment schedule, while the administrative fee is paid in advance, as a program deposit, and applied as a credit to the autumn quarter.
 Here are the precise figures for 2024–2025:

 Academic year tuition: as set by the Bursar’s Office

 Study abroad students retain their financial aid eligibility.
 For more information about financial aid resources, please see our Tuition, Fees, and Funding section.

 The Barcelona Pompeu Fabra Program is open to University of Chicago students only.
-The Program is designed for undergraduates in good academic standing who are beyond their second year in the College.
+The Program is designed for undergraduates in good academic and disciplinary standing who are beyond their second year in the College.
 While the official language prerequisite is two years of college-level Catalan or Spanish, participants are encouraged to take Catalan and/or Spanish courses beyond the second-year (intermediate) level, and an acceptance to the Program may be contingent upon the completion of such coursework.
 Though the Program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that they are a serious student who will make the most of this opportunity.

 Students wishing to apply to this program must meet Naira Ovsepyan, the Program Coordinator, as part of the application process.